MRAC-IAAC/DIGITALIZING-MATERIAL-COLLATION-FROM-PRE-DEMOLITION-SITES/README.md

 Use the keyboard for movement
 ```
 Keyboard:
-S= Stop and go to zero
+S= Stop and go to zero; L= Land ; N= Navigation mode; T= Take off
-L= Land
-N= Navigation mode
-T= Take off

 Make sure to reset the terminals before starting a new flight.

-For precaution have the finger in L in case the drone doesn't behave as spectated.
+For precaution place the finger in L, in case the drone doesn't behave as spectated press it immediately.

-To imput the way points the file to be modify is the way points yaw-py
+In order to imput the way points, the file that needs to be modify is the way points yaw-py.

 GETTING THE WAY POINTS